 Repairing yourAudio Manager can also fix this issue for you.
 You can do this via the Programs and Features section in Control Panel.

 Simply locate the tool in the list of installed programs and choose to Repair it via the options that appear when you right-click on it.

 - Expand the Sound, video and game controllers section.

-Note: If this option is greyed out, then you have nothing else to do than to go and uninstall the drivers.
+If this option is greyed out, then you have nothing else to do but to go and uninstall the drivers.

 We hope these solutions helped you fix the problems with Realtek HD Audio Manager.
-If you have any additional solutions, feel free to share them with us in the comments section below.
+For more troubleshooting methods, check out how to fix issues with the Realtek HD Audio drivers.

 You may also find them useful when facing any of the following problems:

 - Realtek audio console not working/Realtek audio console not opening – This error is often accompanied by a message stating Cannot connect to RPC service.
 Assuming that’s your case too, uninstalling the Realtek drivers seems like a wise move.

 - Realtek audio console not loading – If you face this issue, this article gives you practical solutions to fix it in no time.
 Just refer to the lines above.